avmera/hallucination-detection/SOLUTION.md

 ### What Contributed Most to Improving the Metric?

+The most important improvements came from the feature engineering choices in `aggregation.py`.

+The strongest contributors were:

+- Using the last real token instead of pooling over all tokens.
+- Using late-layer representations instead of early or middle layers.
+- Averaging the last 6 layers instead of relying only on the final layer.
+- Adding lightweight geometric representation-drift features.
+- Keeping the probe simple to reduce overfitting on the small dataset.

 Appending the geometric features from `extract_geometric_features` contributed the most to improving the metric.

 Specifically, the inter-layer cosine similarity trajectory combined with the layer of maximum change was the biggest contributor.